 – Whitepaper summaries

 The great thing about video marketing is you can communicate almost any message you want.
 At first glance, a well-made video can seem expensive and take up a large portion of your marketing budget.
 This often presents the problem on how to convince the decision-makers that it’s worth the spend.

 Whether you are the decision-maker, or you need to present the annual budget plan to someone who will ultimately make the call, you need to be able to make the case that a high-quality video will be worth it.

 We think that the statistics speak for themselves.
 Here are some undeniable reasons why video is an important part of your marketing budget:

 – Video could increase conversion rates by around 80% and 90% of consumers say they use video to influence their purchasing decision.

 – Our brain can process visuals about 60,000 times faster than text, meaning we can deliver more information in a shorter amount of time.

-– By the year 2022, 82% of consumer internet traffic will be made up of online videos.
-That is a huge increase of 15 times the levels witnessed back in 2017.
+– This year, 82% of consumer internet traffic will be made up of online videos.
+That is a huge increase of 15 times the levels witnessed 5 years ago.

 – Six out of ten people would rather watch online videos over terrestrial television.

 – Over 1 billion hours of YouTube content is consumed on the platform every single day.

 In addition to these stats, it is worth mentioning that video can be used across multiple channels and if made properly, can be repurposed for the entire year, if not longer!

 Plus, one longer video can be re-imagined into shorter videos for social media or within a campaign as teasers.
 This is perfect for events or major product or services releases where you need to continually post without overusing the same video content.
 The possibilities with video are endless, which is why making it a major part of your marketing budget is crucial, especially in 2022.